delftswa/delftswa.github.io/chapter/D5-draft.md

 As long as there are a handfull of large users, Play could enjoy enough exposure to be able to sustain itself.

 #####Concluding the evolution perspective
-In the landscape of web-application frameworks Play doesn't form a huge mountain, but rather an odd-schaped hill that can prove to be very versatile and unique.
+In the landscape of web-application frameworks Play doesn't form a huge mountain, but rather an odd-shaped hill that can prove to be very versatile and unique.
-It's main USP that it both supports Java and Scala can be a big win, but it can also hold the project back too much because effectively it needs to support twice as much.
+Its <a title="Unique Selling Point">USP</a> that it both supports Java and Scala can be a big win, but it can also hold the project back too much because effectively it needs to support twice as much.

 ###Metrics
 _Research from D4 that has been finished._